Policy Number: 811

 I. General Policy

 Rice University hosts or permits a number of university programs or activities involving minors who are visitors to Rice.
-These activities vary across campus and may include education programs, outreach programs, activity camps, student club activities, mentoring, instruction, tutoring, coaching and minors doing research.
-These Rice-hosted activities may occur on or off-campus.
+These activities vary across campus and may include education programs, outreach programs, music lessons, athletic camps, student club activities, mentoring, instruction, tutoring, coaching and minors doing research.
+These Rice-hosted activities may occur on-campus, off-campus, or virtually.

 The purpose of this policy is to provide for the protection of minors who are not Rice students when they are involved in Rice University programs or activities, regardless of location.
-This policy designates the Office of Risk Management as the Rice University authority on interactions involving minors, and further provides the mandatory requirements for individuals to participate in University programs or activities involving minors, including background checks and training.
+This policy designates the Office of Ethics, Compliance and Enterprise Risk as the Rice University authority on interactions involving minors, and further provides the mandatory requirements for individuals to participate in University programs or activities involving minors, including background checks and training.

 This policy provides guidelines that apply to interactions between minors and university students, faculty, staff and volunteers in university-hosted or permitted activities, whether those activities are formal programs or involve one minor in a recurring interaction on campus.